pietroppeter/pietroppeter/README.md

 - 🟩🇮🇹 I wanted to play _wordle in Italian_ with friends (we still do) but it seems some people joined us... [par🇮🇹le](https://github.com/pietroppeter/wordle-it) is actually a snapshot of the original (unclear legal status 😨) but I have set up a version based on an open source clone ([par-le/gioco](https://github.com/par-le/gioco)), just in case.
 - 🌍📈 I manage _public web analytics_ for most of my sites and some other, see [pietroppeter/public-analytics](https://github.com/pietroppeter/public-analytics)

+[^💜]: if you also love programming languages and you do not know about [exercism](https://exercism.org/) I encourage you to take a look.
+      It is a wonderful platform and community for learning programming languages that relies on word of mouth to grow.
+      If you find it interesting please consider joining me in subscribing to their fantastic [insiders program](https://exercism.org/insiders) 🙏.
+It is totally worth it! 🤩